Special Education/Cross Categorical

 Degree Requirements for Teacher Certification (9 hours):

-Professional Education (76-78 hours): Note: A grade of "C" or better in each course ("P" grade in EDC 150) is required for state certification.
+Professional Education (81 hours): Note: A grade of "C" or better in each course is required for program approval of coursework toward degree and certification.

-This program also requires compliance with the Teacher Education Program requirements for eligibility to enroll in Professional Education courses; admission to and continuance in the Teacher Education Program; approval for supervised teaching; and recommendation for certification.
-Refer to the Teacher Education Program section of the catalog for requirements.
+This program also requires compliance with the Teacher Education Program for eligibility to enroll in Professional Education courses; admission to and continuance in the Teacher Education Program; approval for supervised teaching; and recommendation for certification.